 Merit awards are based on a student’s talents and/or achievements and are available at Bethany in the areas of academics, servant leadership, athletics, and fine arts.
 A family’s ability to pay is not factored in when these are awarded.

-Need-based aid is awarded to admitted students based solely on ability to pay as determined by the FAFSA (Free Application for Federal Student Aid).
+Need-based aid is awarded to admitted students based solely on ability to pay as determined by the FAFSA.

 How do I apply for need-based aid?

-Students are asked to complete the Free Application for Federal Student Aid (FAFSA).
+Students are asked to complete the FAFSA.
 Our school code is 001904.

 Can I receive a financial aid award before I apply for admission?

-Students who want to know where they stand financially with Bethany before applying need to fill out our Net Price Calculator.
+Students who want to know where they stand financially with Bethany before applying may complete our Net Price Calculator.
 This will give you an estimated award that you could receive based on your financial information.

 What if my financial situation changes during the year or I have special circumstances not shown on my FAFSA?